daangn/note-com-js/README.md

-# gatsby-source-note

-A Gatsby plugin to source data from [Note.com](https://note.com/)'s API
+# JavaScript for Note.com's API